2 people posing in hallway of office

 Course Listing

-An examination of current management issues within the criminal justice field.
-You’ll learn the concepts and skills needed to address issues and problems confronting the criminal justice system.
-Societal and cultural changes affecting criminal justice agencies will be examined as you gain in-depth exposure to the application of theoretical and administrative principles.
+This course examines current management issues within the criminal justice field.
+You will explore concepts and skills needed to address issues and problems confronting the criminal justice system.
+Issues such as the societal and cultural changes affecting criminal justice agencies will be examined.
+In addition, you will gain in-depth exposure to the application of theoretical and administrative principles.

-In this course, you’ll analyze the internal structure, roles, and functions in criminal justice agencies.
-You’ll examine the theoretical and research issues related to the nature and causes of crime.
-You’ll also learn to formulate policies for coordination and control procedures, and you’ll apply administrative and managerial concepts to demonstrate these competencies.
-Finally, you’ll integrate theory and practice to evaluate the best methods for improving the overall performance of the agency.
+In this course, students will analyze the internal organizational structure, roles and functions in criminal justice agencies.
+Students will examine the theoretical and research issues related to nature and causes of crime.
+Students will apply administrative and managerial concepts, and theories to demonstrate competencies in this area.
+Students will also learn to formulate policies for coordination and control procedures.
+Students will integrate theory and practice to evaluate best methods to improve overall performance of the agency.

 This course provides a comprehensive review of ethics and moral behavior in criminal justice.
-Theoretical foundations for ethics will be introduced and applied to criminal justice practice.
-You’ll evaluate the ethical challenges faced by criminal justice professionals and the policies and practices in place to prevent unethical behavior.
-You’ll also explore the ethical obligations of crime scene investigation, evidence handling, and court testimony.
+The theoretical foundations of ethics will be introduced and applied to criminal justice practice.
+You will evaluate the ethical challenges faced by criminal justice professionals and the policies and practices in place to prevent unethical behavior.
+The ethical obligations in crime scene investigation, evidence handling, and testimony in court will also be addressed in this course.

-This course examines budget formulation, implementation, and execution within the context of public organizations and nonprofit or non-governmental entities.
-The goal is to learn the craft of public budgeting, assess the tools used in the budgeting process, and depict the budget process for various levels of government.
-You’ll also evaluate capital public budgeting and asset management within the context of the public sector.
+In this course you will explore budget formulation, implementation, and execution within the context of public organizations and nonprofit or non-governmental entities.
+By the end of this course, you will be able to explain the craft of public budgeting, assess the tools used in the budgeting process, and depict the budget process for various levels of government.
+Finally, you will learn to evaluate capital public budgeting and asset management within the context of the public sector.

 People who choose to work for the public good are often motivated by different incentives than employees in private organizations.
-This course concentrates on personnel challenges specific to the public sector, such as the assessment of external environmental changes related to politics and policy.
-In addition, you’ll learn to evaluate the practices, trends, and legal and policy framework associated with public personnel management.
-Finally, you’ll learn the various management strategies that enhance human capital in the public sector.
+There are specific challenges you will learn to navigate throughout this course including the assessment of external environmental changes related to politics and policy that influence public personnel administration.
+Additionally, you will learn to evaluate the legal and policy framework associated with public personnel management and to critique the practices and trends unique to public sector personnel administration.
+Finally, you will learn the various management strategies that enhance human capital in the public sector.

-Strategic planning is necessary for establishing both the current and future goals of a criminal justice organization.
-This course allows you to examine the tools and skills needed in the strategic planning process while also strengthening your ability to develop, implement, and assess those plans to achieve criminal justice goals.
-Several criminal justice agencies will be examined to provide you with a wide perspective before you begin developing your own strategic plan.
+Strategic planning is necessary for effectively planning both current and future organizational goals of a criminal justice organization.
+This course will allow you to examine the tools and skills needed in the strategic planning process while understanding the importance of the planning process.
+This course will also strengthen your ability to analyze, develop, and implement strategic plans to achieve criminal justice goals for an organization as well as to assess and manage improvements for an organization in a specific geographical location.
+Several criminal justice agencies will be examined within the course to provide you with the widest perspective possible before you begin developing your own strategic planning documents.

-This course engages you in the process of scholarly literature reviews and academic writing.
-You’ll focus on (a) conducting effective literature searches, specifically in preparation for the dissertation, (b) developing a plan for writing critical, comprehensive, research literature reviews, and (c) critically reviewing and writing about theory/conceptual frameworks as a foundation for your own future research.
-The goal is for you to conduct an exhaustive search of peer-reviewed research literature on your chosen topic and identify potential areas of inquiry for your dissertation.
+In this course, you will engage in the process of scholarly literature reviews and academic writing.
+With an emphasis on how to (a) conduct effective literature searches, specifically in preparation for the dissertation, (b) develop a plan for writing comprehensive, critical, and synthesized reviews of research literature, and (c) critically review and write about underlying theory/conceptual frameworks, you will develop a foundation for future research.
+The overarching goal of this course is for you to conduct an exhaustive search of the peer-reviewed research literature in your topic area and identify potential areas of inquiry for your dissertation.

-An examination of qualitative methods for studying human behavior, including grounded theory, narrative analysis, ethnography, mixed methods, and case studies.
-The objective is to explore designs and methodologies to use with your envisioned research.
+During this course, you will examine qualitative methods for studying human behavior including grounded theory, narrative analysis, ethnography, mixed methods, and case studies.
+You will explore designs and methodologies to use with your envisioned research.

-The Pre-Candidacy Prospectus is intended to ensure you’ve mastered your discipline prior to candidacy status, and that you’ve demonstrated the ability to design empirical research before moving on to your dissertation coursework.
-You’ll demonstrate your ability to synthesize empirical, peer-reviewed research to support all course assignments.
+The Pre-Candidacy Prospectus is intended to ensure you have mastered knowledge of your discipline prior to candidacy status and demonstrated the ability to design empirical research as an investigator before moving on to the dissertation research coursework.
+You will demonstrate the ability to synthesize empirical, peer-reviewed research to support all assignments in this course.
 The Pre-Candidacy Prospectus is completed only after all foundation, specialization, and research courses have been completed.

 Specialization Courses